 These risks aren’t especially new either.
 The Target data breach in 2013 started as a supply chain attack, in which the attackers used a third party to gain access to Target’s systems – but the issue is growing.
 Carbon Black research on supply chain risks has highlighted a rise in island hopping attacks.
 This type of intrusion occurs when a malicious actor exploits a security vulnerability in a small business to move laterally to target its customers, suppliers or partners.
 The European Union’s report on supply chain attacks also expects four times more software supply chain attacks in 2021 than in 2020.

 In this environment, it is no longer enough for organisations to focus on protecting their own infrastructure while trusting their suppliers to do the same.
-As physical and digital items become more connected and supply chains become more complex, fostering security in the digital supply chain is imperative.
+As physical and digital items become more connected and supply chains become more complex, fostering security in the digital supply chain is imperative in order to protect your information security.

 Digital supply chain core principles